Cornell-Tech-Urban-Tech-Hub/UAIR/docs/CUSTOM_STAGES_GUIDE.md

 ## Summary

-You now know how to:
+This guide covered:

-✅ Create simple transformation stages
+- Creating simple transformation stages
-✅ Implement LLM-powered stages with vLLM
+- Implementing LLM-powered stages with vLLM
-✅ Handle both pandas and Ray Data inputs
+- Handling both pandas and Ray Data inputs
-✅ Register stages in the orchestrator
+- Registering stages in the orchestrator
-✅ Configure and override stage parameters
+- Configuring and overriding stage parameters
-✅ Test stages in isolation and in pipelines
+- Testing stages in isolation and in pipelines

-Next steps:
+For additional information:
 - See [Configuration Guide](CONFIGURATION_GUIDE.md) for advanced config patterns
 - See [Complete Examples](EXAMPLES.md) for full pipeline walkthroughs
 - See [SLURM Guide](SLURM_GUIDE.md) for distributed execution